-- iv.
-Significant changes in the physical plant of the provider site (some physical plant changes could require a new fire or zoning clearance).

-- v.
-Change of ownership or location.
+- iii.
+Changes in the type of services being provided at that location; day treatment or medication support services when medications are administered or dispensed from the provider site. - iv.
+Significant changes in the physical plant of the provider site (some physical plant changes could require a new fire or zoning clearance). - v.
+Change of ownership or location. - vi.

-- vi.
 Complaints regarding the provider

-6. Client Eligibility
+10. Client Eligibility

 - a.
-Clients are eligible to receive DMC-ODS services if they: (a) are receiving San Mateo County Medi-Cal benefits or are eligible to receive San Mateo County Medi-Cal benefits; (b) are not currently institutionalized; (c) have a substance use disorder per the most current published edition of the Diagnostic and Statistical Manual (DSM-V) and meet ASAM medical necessity criteria; and (d) are a San Mateo County resident. - b.
-Clients may also be eligible to receive treatment and recovery services under San Mateo County's DMC-ODS network of care using non-Medi-Cal funding if they: (a) do not have health care coverage; (b) are not currently institutionalized; (c) have a substance use disorder per the most current published edition of the Diagnostic and Statistical Manual (DSM-V) and meet ASAM medical necessity criteria; and (d) are a San Mateo County resident.
+Clients are eligible to receive DMC-ODS services if they: (a) are receiving San Mateo County Medi-Cal benefits or are eligible to receive San Mateo County Medi-Cal benefits; (b) are not currently institutionalized; (c) have a substance use disorder per the most current published edition of the Diagnostic and Statistical Manual (DSM-5) and meet ASAM medical necessity criteria; and (d) are a San Mateo County resident - b.
+Clients may also be eligible to receive treatment and recovery services under San Mateo County's DMC-ODS network of care using non-Medi-Cal funding if they: (a) do not have health care coverage; (b) are not currently institutionalized; (c) have a substance use disorder per the most current published edition of the Diagnostic and Statistical Manual (DSM-5) and meet ASAM medical necessity criteria; and (d) are a San Mateo County resident.

 c.
-Contractor Responsibilities:
+Contractor Responsibilities

 - i.
 Contractor shall verify the client's residency status to ensure they are a San Mateo County resident.
-Homeless or transient clients shall be homeless or transient in San Mateo County.
+Clients experiencing homelessness shall be transient or homeless in San Mateo County.
 A statement of verification shall be kept in the client's file. - ii.
 Contractor shall verify the client's Medi-Cal eligibility status on a monthly basis.
 Verification of Medi-Cal eligibility shall be kept in the client's file.

-d.
 Medical Necessity

-Medical necessity shall be determined by the Medical Director, licensed physician, or LPHA.
-After establishing a DSM-V diagnosis, the diagnosing

-- professional shall apply ASAM criteria to determine the appropriate level of care for placement. - ii.
-Medical necessity for adults age twenty-one (21) and over is determined by the following: - 1) The individual has at least one (1) substancerelated diagnosis from the DSM-V, excluding tobacco-related disorders. - 2) The individual meets the ASAM Criteria definition of medical necessity to receive services. - iii.
-Medical necessity for youth and adults under the age of twenty-one (21) is determined by the following: - The individual is assessed to be at risk for developing a substance use disorder, and - 2) The individual meets the ASAM Criteria definition of medical necessity for adolescent services. - iv.
+- Medical necessity shall be determined by the Medical Director or LPHA.
+After establishing a DSM-5 diagnosis, the diagnosing professional shall apply ASAM criteria to determine the appropriate level of care for placement. - ii.
+Medical necessity for adults age twenty-one (21) and over is determined by the following: - The individual has at least one (1) substancerelated diagnosis from the DSM-5, excluding tobacco-related disorders. - 2) The individual meets the ASAM Criteria definition of medical necessity to receive services. - iii.
+Medical necessity for youth and adults under the age of twenty-one (21) is determined by the following: - 1) The individual is assessed to be at risk for developing a substance use disorder, and - 2) The individual meets the ASAM Criteria definition of medical necessity for adolescent services. - iv.
 Medical necessity shall be re-evaluated and redetermined at each Treatment Plan update, each Level of Care change, and at least once every six (6) months for the duration of treatment services. - Narcotic Treatment Programs/Opioid Treatment Programs shall re-evaluate and re-determine medical necessity at least annually for the duration of treatment services.

-7. Timely Access to Service
+11. Timely Access to Service